FLL-e/Notepadpp-Arduino/README.md

 Arduino syntax highlight with your prefered notepad++ theme

-NOTTICE: working to add support to more themes
+NOTICE: working to add support to more themes

 ## Download Manually